-Student payroll is run on a bi-weekly basis.
-The work week runs Sunday through Saturday and the pay period includes two work weeks.
-The pay schedule is updated annually at the start of the new calendar year and is available on the student employment portal page under the Quick Links List.
-The pay schedule provides the pay period start dates and the pay period end dates (end dates are the dates when hours are due to payroll), and paycheck dates.
-Paychecks are available every other Friday as listed on the pay schedule.
+Students are paid on a bi-weekly basis.
+The workweek runs Sunday through Saturday and the pay period includes two work weeks.
+Paychecks are available every other Friday.
 The paycheck reflects earnings one week in arrears (paid for the previous week of work) and there are 26 pay periods per calendar year.